panyan7/panyan7.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a rising junior undergraduate student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu).
+I'm a junior undergraduate student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu).

 My research interest lies in the intersection of machine learning and theoretical computer science.